-Our Adult Literacy Program is offered in partnership with the Halifax Community Learning Network (HCLN) which provides training for tutors, throughout the year.
+Our Adult Literacy Program is offered in partnership with the Halifax Community Learning Network (HCLN)opens a new window which provides training for tutors, throughout the year.
 Our program coordinator will work with you to decide whether or not you should complete basic training workshops before you start tutoring.
 And, there are plenty of workshops and training sessions, even for the more experienced tutor—ask our program coordinator to keep you informed about upcoming opportunities.

 We're looking for Adult Literacy Volunteers at the following locations:

 To get started, submit a completed Adult Literacy Volunteer application formopens a new window in person or by mail, fax, or email to:

 Adult Literacy & ESL Coordinator

 60 Alderney Gate Dr.

 Dartmouth, NS B2Y 4P8